Renewable energy in the United Kingdom: Ocean power

 Due to the island location of the UK, the country has great potential for generating electricity from wave power and tidal power.
 To date, wave and tidal power have received little money for development and consequently have not yet been exploited on a significant commercial basis due to doubts over their economic viability in the UK.

 The European Marine Energy Centre in Orkney was established in 2003 to test tidal stream and wave energy devices.
 It operates a grid connected wave power scheme at Billia Croo outside Stromness and a grid connected tidal test site in the Fall of Warness between the Westray Firth and Stronsay Firth.
 In the south-west of England, the Wave Hub test centre was developed north of Cornwall in 2010, but only one device was tested there.

 Some of the world's first tidal stream arrays have been operating in Scotland since 2016, the Nova Innovation project in Bluemull Sound, Shetland, and the SAE Renewables MeyGen project in the Pentland Firth.
 Following the Contracts for Difference auctions in 2022, 2023, and 2024, there is now a pipeline to install 83 MW of tidal stream generation in Scotland and 38 MW in Wales at Morlais.

-Biofuels
+Bioenergy

 Gas from sewage and landfill (biogas) has been exploited in some areas.
 In 2004, it provided 129.3 GWh (up 690% from 1990 levels), and was the UK's leading renewable energy source, representing 39.4% of all renewable energy produced (including hydro).
 The UK has committed to a target of 10.3% of renewable energy in transport to comply with the Renewable Energy Directive of the European Union but has not yet implemented legislation to meet this target.

 Other biofuels can provide a close-to-carbon-neutral energy source, if locally grown.
 In South America and Asia, the production of biofuels for export has in some cases resulted in significant ecological damage, including the clearing of rainforest.
 In 2004, biofuels provided 105.9 GW·h, 38% of it wood.
 This represented an increase of 500% from 1990.